Dutch scale-back of emissions targets for bunker suppliers

 IMAGE: A large container ship moored in a commercial dock at night in Rotterdam, Netherlands.
 Getty Images

-The Dutch government will scale back next year’s renewable-fuel obligations for the shipping sector – a move that will reduce projected CO2 savings in 2026 as policymakers attempt to prevent competitive distortion with neighbouring regions.
+The Dutch government will scale back next year’s renewable-fuel obligations for the shipping sector – a move that will reduce projected GHG savings in 2026 as policymakers attempt to prevent competitive distortion with neighbouring regions.

-“This results in a CO2 reduction of 0.15 Mton, [0.15 mt] instead of 0.2 Mton [0.2 mt],” according to the official statement.
+“This results in a CO2 [GHG] reduction of 0.15 Mton, [0.15 mt] instead of 0.2 Mton [0.2 mt],” according to the official statement.

-The government described the decision as a temporary mitigation step for 2026 to prevent Dutch fuel suppliers from being commercially disadvantaged if neighbouring regions, particularly Belgium, do not introduce comparable obligations on the same timeline.
+The government described the decision as a temporary mitigation step for 2026 to prevent Dutch fuel suppliers from being commercially disadvantaged if neighbouring nations, particularly Belgium, do not introduce comparable obligations on the same timeline.

-The maritime sector’s requirement will be cut from 3.6% to 2.9%, translating to 14 PJ of renewable energy use instead of the originally targeted 18.5 PJ.
-“This results in a CO2 reduction of 1.15 Mton, [1.15 mt] instead of 1.5 Mton [1.5 mt].
+Bunker suppliers' GHG reduction mandates will be cut from 3.6% to 2.9%, translating to 14 PJ of renewable energy use instead of the originally targeted 18.5 PJ.

-While the reduction eases immediate compliance pressure, it also means the sector will deliver materially lower CO2 reductions next year than planned under the RED III directive, effectively delaying part of the Netherlands’ near-term emissions effort for hard-to-abate transport sectors.
+While the reduction eases immediate compliance pressure, it also means the sector will deliver materially lower GHG reductions next year than planned under the RED III directive, effectively delaying part of the Netherlands’ near-term emissions effort for hard-to-abate transport sectors.

-The Ministry has said that the mandate levels from 2027 will apply as previously announced.
+The ministry has said that the mandate levels from 2027 will apply as previously announced.

 By Aparupa Mazumder